microsoft/CCF/doc/build_apps/kv/kv_serialisation.rst

 Writes to private :cpp:type:`kv::Map`\s are encrypted before being written to the ledger, and can only be decrypted by other nodes within the service.
 Writes to public :cpp:type:`kv::Map`\s are only integrity-protected; they are readable by anyone with access to the ledger.

-.. note:: Transactions are serialised to MessagePack_ with a prepended header for integrity protection.

 Serialised Transaction Format
 -----------------------------